track-asia/trackasia-native/docs/mdbook/src/design/archictural-problems-and-recommendations.md

 Trackasia Native supports Web Mercator (EPSG:3857) as its only supported projection.
 This fulfills most of the web and device map needs.
-At the time of writing, modern map renderers such as Google Maps and Mapbox GL offers 3D globe, conic, and rectangular projections too.
+At the time of writing, modern map renderers such as Google Maps and Trackasia GL offers 3D globe, conic, and rectangular projections too.
 At the time of writing, Trackasia Native renderer component does not have an architectural separation for supporting multiple projections and coordinate reference systems.